Data-driven equation for drug-membrane permeability across drugs and membranes: Introduction

-Even at a CG resolution, Eq.~\ref{eq:isdm} still requires free-energy calculations to converge the PMF.
-The objective of this study is to gain further insight into the key physical determinants of the permeability coefficient.
-Beyond the widely known effect of hydrophobicity, we focus on incorporating the role of acidity via the compound's protonation state.
-To discover a surrogate equation, we apply SISSO,\cite{ouyang2018sisso, ouyang2019simultaneous} which combines symbolic regression with compressed sensing.\cite{donoho2006compressed, candes2006robust, baraniuk2007compressive} SISSO provides a data-driven framework to discover equations---mathematical relations between input variables that best correlate with the target property.
+Limitations in the number of candidate descriptors and correlations between features have recently been addressed by sure-independence screening and sparsifying operator (SISSO), \cite{ouyang2018sisso, ouyang2019simultaneous} which is an artificial-intelligence technique that combines symbolic regression with compressed sensing.\cite{donoho2006compressed, candes2006robust, baraniuk2007compressive} SISSO provides a data-driven framework to discover equations---mathematical relations between input variables that best correlate with the target property.
 We will discuss several equations of various complexities to illustrate the balance between accuracy and interpretability.
-We root the simplest variant in the underlying physics by a comparison against analytical acid-base asymptotic regimes.
+We root the simplest variant in the underlying physics by a comparison against analytical acid--base asymptotic regimes.
 This simple model incorporating both hydrophobicity and acidity allows us to easily extend our analysis to different lipid membranes starting from limited information.
 From knowledge of neutral species alone, we predict the change in passive permeability in various lipid membranes.
 We finally discuss the change in permeability in the context of membrane-phase behavior.